The Supreme Court Case and Ruling for Atkins v. Virginia

 August 19, 1996:

 Daryl Atkins, aged 18, and his friend William Jones entered a convenience store after a day of drinking and smoking marijuana.
 They kidnapped a Langley Air Force Base airman, Eric Nesbitt.

 During the trial, Aktin's school records were presented.
 They included IQ testing results with a score of only 59 (average intelligence is 90 to 110).
 Thus, Atkins suffered from low IQ as well as substance use all day on August 19, 1996; he was extremely impaired mentally.

 The IQ test was administered by clinical psychologist Dr. Evan Nelson and confirmed by this doctor in court.
-The defense suggested to the jury that this level of IQ was in the official mild range of mental retardation under DSM-IV, according to the newest interpretive charts therein.
+The defense suggested to the jury that this level of IQ was in the officially defined mild range of "mental retardation" under DSM-IV, according to the newest interpretive charts therein.

 Atkins's IQ score was 59.
 A score of 59 had not historically been considered mild retardation prior to the year 1994 and the publication of the American Psychiatric Association's Diagnostic and Statistical Manual (DSM) IV during the Bill Clinton Administration.
 This was a period of Welfare Reform and associated budget cuts.

 The IQ ranges of each level of severity of mental retardation were lowered in 1994 in the DSM IV, making fewer people qualified for Social Security Disability or SSI payments than had qualified for such payments under the DSM III and DSM III-R.